harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ### Goals

-Add VXLAN network with adding the following advanced features:
+Add VxLAN network with adding the following advanced features:

   (3) Support up to 16M isolated `VM Group` in one `Host Harvester Cluster`, VM in different group can not communicate with each other direclty.